 Session Eight: (1- An overview of the all content and techniques presented in previous sessions from the beginning of therapy sessions up to now 2- Checking the assignments given to the client in the areas of attribute, opposed beliefs and experience two incompatible emotional states 3- Discussion on the stop thinking and biofeedback and their role in control and reducing anxiety and depression 4- Determine homework in the field of stop thinking, biofeedback and their role in the control and reducing anxiety and depression).

-Table 1 shows mean and standard deviation of pre-test and post-test for experimental and control groups in the Cattell Anxiety Scale.
-According to Table 1 the mean of experimental group anxiety in the pre-test is 48.67 and in the post-test is 32.67 which represents a reduction in the anxiety scores of the experimental group while the mean of anxiety at the control group pre-test and post-test did not change appreciably.
+Table 1 shows mean and standard deviation of pre-test and post-test for experimental and control groups in the Beck Depression Inventory.
+According to Table 1 the mean of experimental group depression in the pre-test is 20.73 and in the post-test is 10.13 which represents a reduction in the depression scores of the experimental group while the mean of depression at control group pre-test and post-test did not change appreciably.

-Based on the results of table 5 and according to the calculated F (P < 0.001, F = 326.99, d.f = 1/27, Eta = 0.92) because the significance level is less than 0.001, thus the calculated F is statistically significant that this findings suggest that CBT is effective in reducing anxiety.
+Based on the results of table 5 and according to the calculated F (P < 0.001, F = 220.08, d.f = 1/27, Eta = 0.89) because the significance level is less than 0.001, thus the calculated F is statistically significant that this findings suggest that CBT is effective in reducing depression.

-The present study was conducted with the aim of investigate the effect of CBT on anxiety in infertile women.
-The data analysis showed that CBT is effective in reducing anxiety in infertile women.
-The findings of this study are consistent with studies that have been reported that cognitive behavioral intervention is effective in reducing anxiety and stress in infertile women [12-20].
-Manoochehri and colleagues consistent with the present study showed that the efficacy of CBT in improving the mental health of infertile women can be affected by psychosocial support groups.
-Due to this fact that infertile people feel alone and know their problems as unique and also cannot arise their feelings and problems at any point, therefore, group provide the safest place for mental release and to discuss on untold.
+The present study was conducted with the aim of investigate the effect of CBT on depression in infertile women.
+The data analysis showed that CBT is effective in reducing depression in infertile women.
+The findings of this research are consistent with studies that have been reported that cognitive behavioral intervention is effective in reducing depression in infertile women [12-17].

-Finally, the small number of sample due to dropping samples to causes such as lack of implementation of some cognitive-behavioral techniques and lack of cooperation some people in the post-test was the limitations of the present study.
+Finally, some of limitations of this study was the small number of sample due to dropping samples to causes such as lack of implementation of some cognitive-behavioral techniques and lack of cooperation some people in the posttest.
 Also, since subjects in this research were studied from the initial treatment to phase of Intra Uterine Insemination (IUI) and followed the subjects until they achieve a positive pregnancy test was not possible it is recommended that in the future conduct researches regarding the impact of CBT on the success of assisted reproductive techniques and its effects on anxiety in patients undergoing infertility treatment until the phase of the results of pregnancy test.
-Furthermore, these results highlighted the need to developing mental health units and composing the psychologists and counseling teams along with medical teams in infertility clinics and the importance of attention to couples mental disorders in infertility treatment.
+Furthermore, these results highlighted the need to developing mental health units and composing the psychologists and counseling teams along with medical teams in infertility clinics and the importance attention to couples mental disorders in infertility treatment.